 C6H12O6: It just looks like a few numbers in between a few letters!
 Or maybe I’ve just brought you back to that grade 10 Chemistry class when you wondered in class, “Why am I learning this and what do I need to know it for?”
-Well for the eager Chemistry students who quickly realized that this little molecule, better known as sugar, would make them a pretty penny in the food industry, for myself as a Registered Dietitian, as well as many other health professionals and health advocates, the research has proven that it, sugar, is at the root of so many chronic diseases in our society today and a different-sugar-typeshuge culprit to the obesity epidemic which we are currently facing.
+Well for the eager Chemistry students who quickly realized that this little molecule, better known as sugar, would make them a pretty penny in the food industry, for myself as a Registered Dietitian, as well as many other health professionals and health advocates, the research has proven that it, sugar, is at the root of so many chronic diseases in our society today and a huge culprit to the obesity epidemic which we are currently facing.
 All of the recent discussions about the sugar hidden in the foods we eat is starting to get more consumers talking, and that is huge!
 A first step to realizing just what we are putting into our mouths that is not supposed to go there, in large consumptions, on a daily basis.

 At the beginning of March 2014, the World Health Organization released a draft guideline proposal for the recommended intake of “added” sugar in an individual’s daily diet.
 The recommendations propose that “sugars should be less than 10% of total energy intake per day,” which are the same recommendations made in 2002, however, it also proposes that “a reduction to below 5% of total energy intake per day would have additional benefits.”
 Putting that into perspective, this means that about 25 grams (about 6 teaspoons) of “added” sugars can be included in one’s diet throughout the day.